 The world is awesome.

-Once I was slathered in mud, which supposedly contained everything that could heal my physical woes, I stood in the sun to bake.
-Once the mud was all dried up, I jumped back into the steamy black water to rinse off and soak more, emerging like a phoenix from the ash, a phoenix with baby soft skin and very runny mascara.
+Slathered in mud that supposedly contained everything that could heal my physical woes, I stood in the sun to bake.
+Once the mud dried and I felt like a very dirty mummy, I jumped back into the steamy black water to rinse off and soak more, emerging like a phoenix from the ash, a phoenix with baby soft skin and very runny mascara.

 After I changed back into my sweaty clothes, I walked up to the viewpoints to take a look at this ‘volcano’.
 Reminded of my time in New Zealand, I was taking some photos and getting a good look when a woman asked for my ticket.
 I gave her my bath ticket.
 She said I didn’t have a tour ticket so I couldn’t be there.
 I couldn’t even just look and demand literally no information?